 Click the dropdown menu below to see our giving levels.
 You do not need to have a Paypal account to give online.
 Choose checkout in the payment gateway (instead of Paypal Checkout).
 You may also send a check to LWVMSTL at 8706 Manchester Rd., Suite 104, St. Louis, MO 63144.

-Another great way to support the League is one-time giving.
-We honor and appreciate your generous choice to give!
+We honor and appreciate your generous choice to give a tax-deductible donation!

 All donations to the League of Women Voters of Metro St. Louis are tax deductible as donations to a 501(c)3 public charity.
 A receipt will be sent to your email address if you give online, or your mailing address if you send a gift to our office.